KODESAM/website/content/en/docs/reference/kubectl/cheatsheet.md

 # All fields under metadata regardless of name
 kubectl get pods -A -o=custom-columns='DATA:metadata.*'
 ```
+# Use JSON PATH query to retrieve the osImages of all the nodes
+kubectl get nodes -o jsonpath='{.items[*].status.nodeInfo.osImage}'

 More examples in the kubectl [reference documentation](/docs/reference/kubectl/overview/#custom-columns).